PrasadiKuruppu/Plant-Nutrition-Level-Detection/README.md

 # Plant-Nutrition-Level-Detection

-NEUTRITION LEVEL DETECTION

 Project Description:

-'''Nitrogen(N),Phosphorus(P) and Potassium(K) are the primaty nitrients for the plants.
-In this code I have used color of the leaf to detect the type of low neutrition level.Nitrogen and Potassium have yellow color and Phosphorus has a purple color when the leaves are suffering from low neutrition level of the respective neutrients.'''
+	Nitrogen(N),Phosphorus(P) and Potassium(K) are the primaty nitrients for the plants.
+In this code I have used color of the leaf to detect the type of low neutrition level.Nitrogen and Potassium have yellow color and Phosphorus has a purple color when the leaves are suffering from low neutrition level of the respective neutrients.

-'''I have provided all the requiered details of the code in each line of the code.
+	I have provided all the requiered details of the code in each line of the code.
 In the code first I have identified the difference between yellow and purple color using HSV color model.
 If the leaf is having purple color then the type will get identified as Phosphorus.
 I have used percentage of yellow colort part of the leaf to identify the difference between the types Nitrogen and Potassium.
 Because for low Potassium level the edges of the leaf get the yellow color and then spread to the middle areas of the leaf.
-But for low Nitrogen level whole leaf become into yellow color.'''
+But for low Nitrogen level whole leaf become into yellow color.

 About Inculded Files:

 	1.NUTRITION_CODE

 	2.NUTRITION_GUI

 	3.Images

 		(i)  Low Nitrogen Level Leaf Images: N 1,2

 		(ii) Low Potassium Level Leaf Images: K 1,2,3 (iii)Low Phosphorus Level Leaf Images: P 1,2,3,4,5 (iv) Healthy Leaves: H 1,2,3,4,5,6